-Self management means that a manager sets the overall direction of a project or task, and employees implement the details with minimal oversight.
-The manager’s contact with reports generally consists of one daily meeting for project updates, issues, and resource requests.
+Self-management means that a manager sets the overall direction of a project or task, and employees implement the details with minimal oversight.
+The manager’s contact with reports generally consists of meetings for project updates, issues, and resource requests.
 Otherwise, employees complete their own tasks, run their own projects, and try to solve their own problems.

-In a self managed workplace, you maintain an open door policy, and empxloyees keep you informed of issues they encounter.
+In a self-managed workplace, you maintain an open door policy, and employees keep you informed of issues they encounter.
 But other than ensuring employees have what they need to complete a task such as tools and training, you are free to focus on higher-level responsibilities, such as growing the business and raising money.

 Sounds great, right?
 It is, but first you have to get to the point of having a self managed workplace.
 This guide will show you how.

 How to Create a Self Managed Workplace in 5 Steps

 In order to foster self management within your team, you need to do five very important things, which we’ll cover throughout the rest of this article:

 Step 1: Hire People with Self Management Skills & Experience

 You can’t succeed in having a self-managed workforce if you don’t have people with basic self management skills.
 So you need to hire the right people first.
 Consider using Indeed to find people with the skills described below, and get $50 to sponsor your first job post.

 Here are the main self-management skills you should look for in your hires: